Your inventory forecasting techniques may be meeting required service levels, but at what cost?

 Balancing supply with demand and predicting future revenue so that there isn’t wasted product taking up valuable space is a challenge.
-Sonia Viramontes, FIDELITONE’s Director of Supply Chain Management talks about how to conduct effective inventory forecasting.
-When applied correctly, her methodologies can save you big, sometimes up to a 20% reduction in inventory value.
+FIDELITONE's forecasting experts talk about how to conduct effective inventory forecasting.
+When applied correctly, these methodologies can save you big, sometimes up to a 20% reduction in inventory value.

 The first rule: understand that every business and customer segment is different.
 There’s no way to provide universal numbers that work for everyone, but there is a general formula.
-Sonia finds success by working backwards from clients’ goals.
+We find success by working backwards from clients’ goals.

 The second rule: understand that inventory means capital.
 You don’t want to invest too much or too little.

 The number one mistake we see in inventory forecasting for service parts is aiming for 100% fill rate.
 This number is just plain unrealistic because there are way too many variables and resources are not unlimited.
 Not setting realistic goals leads to:

 - Spending unnecessary money on low-value SKUs and not enough on high-value ones